esteininger/minimal-website/convergence.md

 ---
 layout: default
+title: The Convergence of Models and Applications
 permalink: /convergence/
 ---
-# The Convergence of Models and Applications

 The artificial intelligence landscape is undergoing a fundamental shift as models and applications rapidly converge.
 This evolution is reshaping how we conceptualize AI products and services, with profound implications for the industry's future.